learnbyexample/Ruby_Scripting/chapters/Regular_expressions.md

 => {"1"=>"one", "2"=>"two", "4"=>"four"}
 >> '9234012'.gsub(/[124]/) { h[$&] }
 => "9two3four0onetwo"
+# or, simply pass hash variable as replacement argument
+# if the matched text doesn't exist as a key, default value will be used
+>> '9234012'.gsub(/[124]/, h)
+=> "9two3four0onetwo"

 # swap words
 >> h = { 'cat' => 'tiger', 'tiger' => 'cat' }